elemwave/website/README.md

 - Here is the [documentation](/Docs/workflow.md) about how we work in the project during development.

+## How to add more content

+- - Here is the [documentation](/Docs/addContent.md) about how to add more content to the website.

 ## How to use Jekyll Includes

 - Here is the [documentation](/Docs/includesjekyll.md) about how to use the Jekyll Includes.